SurferAdmin/freqstart/README.md

 ### Changelog

 `v0.1.6`
+* Use docker start instead of recreating the project file.
+* Add containers automatically to docker bridge network (No network needed in project file).
 * Added a function to create files incl. sudo for permission and check if file exist.
 (Thanks: lsiem)
 * Removed secret and key routine from Freqtrade confing creation (Most of the time the config has to be modified manually anyway).
 * Improved argument check for functions.
+* Changed expose to port redirect with localhost ip to proxy project files.
+* Added docker network prune in project compose routine to remove orphaned networks.
+* Added reset mode to stopp and remove all containers, networks and images.

 `v0.1.5`
-* Added docker network policy to proxy project files and bot files (Workaraund to use multiple docker project files).
+* Added docker network policy to proxy project files and bot files (Workaround to use multiple docker project files).
 * Removed example bot routine and added example to readme.
 * Fixed FreqUI container name and restart policy.
 * Update container to restart no before validation instead of manipulating the docker project file.